turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ### Conditional Branching / Instructions

 Why do we have conditional statements?
 Most often it's to control conditional instructions, especially `if`/`elsif`/`else` structures.
-Let's write an example by adding a method to our `PersonalChef` class:
+Let's write an example by adding a method like this in IRB:

 ```ruby
 def water_status(minutes)